 Dr. Wircenski's research interests include special populations, curriculum accommodations, learning styles, and authentic assessment.

-Dr. Pasquini’s teaching and research scholarship lies in the areas of open education, collaborative learning environments, and social engagement.
+Dr. Pasquini’s teaching and research scholarship lies in the areas of open education, collaborative learning environments, and networked scholarship.
 Her recent dissertation study involved text mining 250 post-secondary social media guideline and policy documents from 10 different countries (http://socialmediaguidance.wordpress.com/).

 Dr. Pasquini consults with a number of education, non-profit and corporate associations on optimizing social media for engagement, organizational culture and design, and strategic communication.
 She is a self-declared geek and a self-taught techie who digitally engages both her peers and learners.
 You can often find Dr. Pasquini tweeting (https://twitter.com/laurapasquini) and blogging (http://techknowtools.wordpress.com/) about learning, performance, and technology.